turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

   </font>
 );

-// Active component would fetch and display all the the elections deployed by the MainContract.sol class Active extends Component {
+// ActiveElections component would fetch and display all the the elections deployed by the MainContract.sol class ActiveElections extends Component {
   constructor(props) {
     super(props);
     this.state = {